Trust & security

 Blankit Health Inc. is a Canadian company.
 No US parent, no offshore operations.

 All Claude AI calls go through AWS Bedrock under the AWS DPA.
-Lightweight inference (Claude Haiku — used for routine extraction and chatbot routing) runs directly in ca-central-1 and stays in Canada.
-Heavier extraction (Claude Sonnet and Opus — used for renewal PDF parsing and document comparison) is invoked through AWS cross-region inference profiles, which AWS routes to a region with capacity (in practice, US regions).
+Bedrock entry points are in ca-central-1, but AWS no longer accepts on-demand invocation of any Claude 4.x model (Haiku, Sonnet, or Opus) from a single region — every call is routed through an AWS `global.*` inference profile, which AWS sends to a region with capacity (in practice, US regions).
 All AI inference is covered by the AWS Customer Agreement and AWS DPA; Anthropic does not see the data.
+We will switch to `ca.*` profiles the moment AWS publishes them.
 Disclosed on the sub-processors page.

 Privacy & regulatory compliance